nus-cs2103-AY2122S1/tp/docs/team/marcustxk.md

     * Justification: This feature improves the product significantly because a user can easily view the free timeslots of their friend to know when they are able to play with them.

 * **Testing**:
-  * Added unit tests for classes in the logic package to help attain 100% methods and almost 100% lines coverage.
+  * Added unit tests for classes in the logic package to help attain 100% methods and 98% lines coverage.
   * Added unit tests for all relevant classes (logic/util/model etc.) involved in the list friend, list game and schedule friend features.

 * **Documentation**: